petmi627/DiscordTeamspeakStatusBot/ReadMe.md

-# Discord World Time Bot
+# Discord Teamspeak Status Bot

 This is a small discord bot, that checks the status of a teamspeak server.